walseb/fir/readme.md

 Current __limitations__ of the library include:

   * Inconsistent quality of error messages.
-This is a work in progress: the custom type errors are concise and informative, but every now and then GHC produces large error messages with internal representations leaking out.
+This is a work in progress: the custom type errors are concise and informative, but regularly GHC also produces large error messages with internal representations leaking out (such as a full print-out of the indexed monadic state, which often fills several screens).
   * Lack of validation involving device limits.
 This should be addressed in the future.
   * Overly-eager inlining.
-This is mostly due to the functional nature of the library, and can be mitigated as explained in the ["getting started" guide](getting_started.md#inlining).
+This is mostly due to the functional nature of the library, and can be mitigated (rather tediously) as explained in the ["getting started" guide](getting_started.md#inlining).
   * Meta-programming is difficult.
 This is due to the type-level information that is carried around, which can hardly cope being made polymorphic.
   It is possible that a GHC type-checking plugin could address this limitation.
+  Instead of attempting meta-programming involving manipulation of indexed monadic states, it is preferable to keep the state fully polymorphic (by encapsulating local state), and instead pass data as arguments instead of through monadic state.

 See also the library's [issue tracker](https://gitlab.com/sheaf/fir/issues) for other missing features and limitations.